AdebolaShelby/sql/README.md

 # Creating a SQL database and executing queries to analyze data and generate reports.

-Using MySQL, I created a database for an e-commerce company that stores inventory data, invoicing data, as well as customer and orders data, along with employee information.
-After creating the database, I was able to query the data to analyze it and create reports.
-I utilized functions and clauses such as
+I created a MySQL database for an e-commerce company that stores various types of data, including inventory information, invoicing details, customer records, order data, and employee information.
+After establishing the database, I performed queries to analyze the data and generate reports.
-    SELECT,
-    FROM,
-    INNER JOIN,
-    OUTER JOIN,
-    USING,
-    WHERE,
-    GROUP BY,
-    WITH ROLLUP,
-    HAVING,
-    ORDER BY,
-    EXISTS,
-    ANY,
-    IN, and
-    Subqueries.
+I utilized several functions and clauses, such as SELECT, FROM, INNER JOIN, OUTER JOIN, USING, WHERE, GROUP BY, WITH ROLLUP, HAVING, ORDER BY, CASE, EXISTS, ANY, IN, and Subqueries.

 # Analysis
 ## Aggregate function using union